vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 }
 ```

-The class `ICipherExtensions` adds a number of convenient extensions for encryption and decryption of various .NET basic types like `String`, the integer types, `Decimal`, `Double`, `DateTime`, `Guid`, etc. It also includes methods for encrypting and hashing of arrays and nullables of the basic types like `int[]`, `long[]`, double?, decimal?, etc. Similarly IHasherExtensions adds a number of extension methods which compute and verify crypto-hashes on the same basic types.
+The class `ICipherExtensions` adds a number of convenient extensions for encryption and decryption of various .NET basic types like `String`, the integer types, `Decimal`, `Double`, `DateTime`, `Guid`, etc. It also includes methods for encrypting and hashing of arrays and nullable-s of the basic types like `int[]`, `long[]`, double?, decimal?, etc. Similarly, `IHasherExtensions` adds a number of extension methods which compute and verify crypto-hashes on the same basic types.

-# Ciphers, Hashers and Signers
+# Ciphers, Hashers, and Signers

 ## ICipher

 The root package `vm.Aspects.Security.Cryptography.Ciphers` contains several ciphers implementing `ICipher`.
 Each of the **`ICipher.Encrypt`** methods in these implementations produce a **_crypto-package_**.
-A crypto-package contains the encrypted text (the crypto-text,) as well as zero or more non-secret, encryption artifacts like: the length and the contents of the initialization vector; the length and the bytes of the encrypted symmetric key; the length and the data of the hash or the signature, etc.
+A crypto-package contains the encrypted text (the crypto-text,) as well as zero or more non-secret, encryption artifacts like the length and the contents of the initialization vector; the length and the bytes of the encrypted symmetric key; the length and the data of the hash or the signature, etc.

-The property **`ICipher.Base64Encoded`** allows to encode the final package with `Base64` transformation.
+The property **`ICipher.Base64Encoded`** allows encoding of the final package with `Base64` transformation.

 The **`ICipher.Decrypt`** methods expect the input data to contain a crypto-package produced by the same type of cipher.
 E.g. the method `EncryptedKeyCipher.Encrypt` produces a crypto-package that should be decrypted by the method `EncryptedKeyCipher.Decrypt` or `EncryptedKeyCipher.DecryptAsync`.
 The format of each crypto-package is documented in the respective class's XML comment-document.